Punto0/faircoin_nrp/README.md

         Returns the number of FairCoins in a single address.

     -- make_transaction_from_address(address_origin, address_end, amount)
-        Create, sign and broadcast a transaction from address_origin to address_end.
+        Creates, signs and broadcasts a transaction from address_origin to address_end.
         address_origin: A wallet's address where the funds go out.
         address_end: A FairCoin's valid address where the funds will arrive.
         amount: The number of FairCoins of the transaction.